kitora-orca/kitora-orca/README.md

 owasp - may god protect you
-vmware - convenient, but sometimes nonsense gnubash - that’s great, but everyone makes mistakes sometimes debian - my hony quiet and cozy little spot kalilinux - my favorite partner, no matter what archlinux - those nights were unforgettable. would i want to repeat them? no...
+vmware - convenient, but sometimes nonsense gnubash - that’s great, but everyone makes mistakes sometimes openbugbounty - ladies and gentlemen, let the hunger games begin! debian - my hony quiet and cozy little spot kalilinux - my favorite partner, no matter what archlinux - those nights were unforgettable. would i want to repeat them? no...